 Today we discover the beautiful Pyrenean Navarra walking through lovely towns and villages along the way.
 We will see many staples of the Camino, including the Pilgrim's Cross, which will mark the start of this great adventure.
 We will also see huge stones called "Pasos de Roldán" or Roldan's footprints, and the spectacular views of the Erro valley that we can enjoy from the top of "Alto de Erro."
 In the afternoon we will enjoy a guided visit in Pamplona.

 Night in Pamplona, Navarra.

 We will travel to the town of Cizur Menor where our exciting second stage begins.
 We will walk through the village of Zariquiegi, where the marvelous Romanesque church of San Andrés stands out.
 We will also visit Muruzabal and another Romanesque church, Santa Maria de Eunate, which marks the end of today's stage.
 Our day finishes with a visit to the beautiful town of Puente la Reina and its stunning Romanesque bridge.

-We will sleep in Logroño, La Rioja
+Night in Logroño, La Rioja

 Nájera - Santo Domingo de la Calzada